robdyke/r2d2/content/posts/new-radical-politicial-economy/essay.md

     - Third Year
     - New Radical Political Economy
 toc: true
----
-I wrote this essay in my third-year of my BA Politics, back in 2008.
-The module was _New Radical Political Economy_, taught by Dr Derek Wall.
+description: I wrote this essay in my third-year of my BA Politics, back in 2008.
+The module was 'New Radical Political Economy', taught by Dr Derek Wall.
 ---
 > “What matters in the world is money, machines and people, in that
 > order.
 Our political task is to reverse the order.”
 Keith Hart[^1]